AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/sysadmin/learning-path-aem-users.md

 This document helps your AEM as a Cloud Service Content Authors to get access to Adobe Experience Manager (AEM).

-After reading you should  understand:
+After reading you should  understand how to:

-* How to access Cloud Manager.
+* Access Cloud Manager
-* How to access AEM as a Cloud Service instance.
+* Access AEM as a Cloud Service instance
-* Author content for AEM as a Cloud Service.
+* Author content for AEM as a Cloud Service

 ## Introduction  {#introduction}